-Another bunch of synth-mongers to make it to the big time thanks to an appearance on the Some Bizarre label sampler, Classix Nouveaux and their singer – the Hatfield-born Sal Solo – made an immediate visual impact thanks to Solo’s bald head.
+Another bunch of synth-mongers to make it to the big time thanks to an appearance on the Some Bizarre label sampler, Classix Nouveaux and their singer – the Hatfield-born Sal Solo (real name Sam Smith) – made an immediate visual impact thanks to Solo’s bald head.

 The public flocked to hear the wailing, Nosferatu-like Solo and his band, encouraged by their obligatory Top Of The Pops appearances.